 Employment Levels and Job Growth for Healthcare Administrators in Maryland

-Maryland has the third highest concentration of healthcare administrators in the nation according to the BLS.
-Even so, their ranks are expanding.
-The state Department of Labor estimates an 11.9 percent increase in medical manager positions between 2016 and 2026.
-That, together with the natural turnover in current positions across the state, will lead to a predicted 890 openings each year in the field.
+Maryland is among the top-10 states for offering the highest average salary for healthcare administrators, coming in at $132,090 in 2020 according to the BLS.
+The state Department of Labor estimates a 19.6 percent increase in medical manager positions between 2018 and 2028.
+That, together with the natural turnover in current positions across the state, will lead to a predicted 1,750 openings each year in the field.

 Salaries for Healthcare Administrators in Maryland According to Location